Elolisme/skyclash/README.md

   - Summon lightning 2 blocks in front of you when you hit an enemy
   - Has a cooldown of 2 seconds

+# TODO
+Soon
+- Map all chest coords to maps.json
+- Map all spawn locations to maps.json
+- Finish readme
+- Add more kits and cards

+Future
+- Upgrade kit and card system

+# Changelog

+## v1.1
+GitHub:
+- Added changelog
+- changed plugin name to SDPC (skyclash drug pollinated code)
+- Added todo in readme so it's easier to track progress

+Code:
+- refactored a lot of files and organised everything
+- added chest refill system with chest loots
+- Finished any loose ends with the plugin, it should be fully functional now
+- Changed state value in json to hasJoined as it was no longer necessary